jpegzilla/onyx/readme.md

 <h1><img src="assets/img/onyx-wordmark.png" aria-hidden height="80em"></h1>

-onyx is a color tool made for software designers and developers &mdash; people who make websites, apps, video games, and anything else that uses color.
+onyx is a color tool made for software designers and developers &mdash; people who make websites, apps, video games, and anything else digital that uses color.

-the purpose of onyx is to provide you with a way to easily create and generate custom color palettes that you can use in a variety of contexts. onyx can be your full service color tool for any kind of chromatics-related research and development.
+the purpose of onyx is to provide you with a way to easily create and generate custom color palettes that you can use in a variety of contexts. onyx can be your full service color tool for any kind of digital chromatics-related research and development.

-designing an app and need some color inspiration? onyx can do that. want to convert colors from one format to another? onyx does that too! the list goes on &mdash; you'll never need another color app. maybe.
+designing an app and need some color inspiration? onyx can do that. want to convert colors from one format to another? onyx does that too! the list goes on &mdash; you'll never need another color app.\*

 onyx was created with the comfort and enjoyment of the user in mind. if you think some feature doesn't feel intuitive, or some workflow is awkward, please let me know.
 I try to design interfaces that are fun and easy to use!

+\***maybe.**

 ## how to use / download

-go to [jpegzilla.com/onyx](https://jpegzilla.com/onyx). if you're on a current version of chrome, edge, or safari, you should be prompted to download onyx as a [pwa](https://en.wikipedia.org/wiki/Progressive_web_app). otherwise, you can't download it, but you can use the online version as long as you have internet.
+go to [jpegzilla.com/onyx](https://jpegzilla.com/onyx). if you're on a current version of chrome, edge, or safari, you should be prompted to download onyx as a [pwa](https://en.wikipedia.org/wiki/Progressive_web_app). otherwise, you can't download it &mdash; but you can use the online version as long as you have internet.

+if you want to see an demo configuration, take the file in the `/demo` folder of this repository and drag it into onyx. this will overwrite all your data though, so make sure to export your configuration first if you need a backup!

 ## features